-This Mint-Jalapeño Salsa makes a great condiment or grilling baste for Lamb, but it is great sauce or dip with other meats and vegetables too.
+This This Mint-Jalapeño Salsa makes a lovely condiment or baste for Lamb, but it is a great sauce or dip with other meats and vegetables too.

 I first put together the prototype of this sauce for use as a condiment with some grilled lamb skewers and then followed that use up by marinating a small Lamb Roast in it and using extra to base the meat as it cooks.
 Since then, I have discovered many other dishes involving other meats, or vegetables where the blend works well.

 The recipe, as is, calls for Jalapeño Peppers, which produces a fairly mild result.
 If you were going to use the condiment as the base for a Curry Paste, as I suggest below, you might wish to switch up the heat a bit and go for Thai Green Chili, or the like.